Melissa Buening is the Founder of Ecommerce Movers and Shakers and The Minnesota Nice Company.

 Here are a few of the images I created using Placeit.

-They have an unlimited downloads subscription for $29 per month.
-Their subscriptions have a 3 month minimum commitment.
+They have an unlimited downloads subscription for $14.95 per month or you can subscribe for a year for only $99.95!
 You also have the option to purchase images individually without signing up for a subscription.

 Tip for selecting the color for the apparel in the mockup

 I used an app called HueGo Lite to find the color of each product from the mockups that were provided by the print-on-demand services I used and then I used the Hex # for the color of the product in Placeit.
 Hover the magnifying glass over a spot on your product that best depicts the color of the product, avoiding shadows.
 Click on the “go!” button.
 Click on the Hex #RRGGBB option and it will copy the code for you.